German Jesuit, Key Influence on ‘Synodal Path,’ Resigns Position

 News of his departure on Tuesday follows the similarly unexpected decision of Cardinal Reinhard Marx, who announced Feb.
 11 he was stepping down as president of the episcopal conference.

-Like Cardinal Marx, the 68-year-old German Jesuit, who served as general secretary of the bishops’ conference since 1996, said he believed it was “now a good time to hand over this office to younger hands.”
+Like Cardinal Marx, the 68-year-old German Jesuit, who had served as general secretary of the bishops’ conference since 1996, said he believed it was “now a good time to hand over this office to younger hands.”

-He also indicated that a layman or laywoman could be his successor, which, if it transpired, would the first time in the conference’s 172-year history a non-ordained minister would hold the position.
+He also indicated that a layman or laywoman could be his successor, which, if it transpired, would be the “first time” in the conference’s 172-year history a non-ordained minister would hold the position, according to the German Catholic news portal, Katholisch.de.

 As general secretary over the past quarter of a century, Father Langendörfer was widely viewed as the highly influential player behind most of the German hierarchy’s major decisions.